SwissCellPrediction

 How to use SwissCellPrediction

-Welcome to the documentation page of SwissCellPrediction.
-Here, you will find explanations and annotated images of the SwissCellPrediction input and results pages.
-To do a reverse virtual screening with SwissCellPrediction, you first need to input a query molecule.
+To perform a reverse virtual screening with SwissCellPrediction, you first need to input a query molecule.

 Input query molecule

-The query molecule can be inputted either by (1) directly writing its SMILES in the left-hand dedicated text box or (2) using the molecular editor on the right, which enables user-friendly drawing of chemical structures.
-The sketcher also allows to import compounds (a) from a local file or remote file through the network, (b) by its chemical or common name.
-Additionally, it is synchronized with the SMILES text box and has copy/paste features, providing an overall easy way to modify molecules.
-A few anticancer small molecules examples can be selected from the drop-down menu.
-A “clear” button allows the user to delete previously inputted molecules.
-Once the query set, the user can run the computation by clicking on the red button: “Predict cell line targets”.
+The query molecule can be inputted either by (1) writing its SMILES directly in the left-hand text box, or (2) using the molecular editor on the right, which enables user-friendly drawing of chemical structures.
+The molecular editor also allows to import chemical structures (a) from a local file or a remote file through the network, or (b) by its chemical or common name.
+The sketcher window is synchronized with the SMILES text box and has copy/paste features, providing an overall easy way to modify chemical structures.
+The user can select some example molecules from the drop-down menu.
+A “clear” button is available to delete any structure already entered.
+Once the query molecule set, the user can launch the computation by clicking on the red button: “Predict cell lines”.

 • SwissTargetPrediction (target icon for prediction of protein targets)